ubuntu army

 the magic button

-There is no magic button to push to solve this poverty.
-No political party or non profit organisation has the ability to solve the poverty either, despite our votes and donations, and despite their promises and good intentions.
-To pay taxes and to cast votes is no longer a measure of our contribution to our country.
-It never has been.
+There is no magic button to push to solve this poverty or division.
+No political party or NGO has the ability to solve either, despite our votes and donations, and despite their promises and good intentions.
+In fact, most institutions thrive on our difference.
+They market to it.
+They exploit it.
+Our donations and our votes do nothing for the welfare of our communities, or our countries.
+They never have.
 There is no quick, convenient fix.
-The poverty is growing and the system for its solution has failed.
+No magic button.
+The poverty is growing.
+The division, , the difference, the tribalism, the hatred is growing, and the system for its solution, if there has ever really been one, has failed.
 It’s that simple.

 the thin red line